-Continued from page 15 ing to meet the demand with bigger and better clubs, featuring state-ofthe-art sound and light systems."
+• Continued from page 15 ing to meet the demand with bigger and better clubs, featuring state-of-the-art sound and light systems."

-In Washington state, the 35 members of the Electric Canary Record Pool "continue to support the disco concept with enthusiasm." according to Dan Houk, the pool's codirecstresses that "95% of the music played in area clubs is still mostly disco.'
+In Washington state, the 35 members of the Electric Canary Record Pool "continue to support the disco concept with enthusiasm." according to Dan Houk, the pool's codirector.

-He admits that new wave and rock have made some inroads into the dance entertainment scene, but
+He admits that new wave and rock have made some inroads into the dance entertainment scene, but stresses that "95% of the music played in area clubs is still mostly disco."